pR13S7/NeoVIM_config/README.md

 - XCode Command Line Tools
 - If working with typescript/javascript and the typescript language server like me.
 You might need to install node.

-If you're on mac, like me, you can install iTerm2, Neovim, Ripgrep and Node with homebrew.
+If you're on mac, install iTerm2, Neovim, Ripgrep and Node with homebrew.
 ```bash
 brew install --cask iterm2
 ```